State-of-the-Art Conference Grants

 from other funding sources.
 Please note that:

 - Eligible expense items may include, but are not limited to, travel expenses for speakers and presenters (e.g., airfare and lodging), conference venue and facilitation costs, technical assistance, student compensation and registration waivers.

 - No more than 10% of the funding received from the State-of-the-Art Conference program may be used for honoraria.

 - State-of-the-Art Conference funds may not be used for food and entertainment expenses, such as conference receptions, luncheons, dinners, or refreshment breaks, because state funds cannot be used for these purposes.
 Therefore, the applicant should carefully consider the proposed budget and how certain expense categories will be covered.

 - University of Georgia faculty and staff are not eligible for extra compensation for their participation in a State-of-the-Art Conference.

 - Any planned conference registration fees should be included in the proposal.
 This anticipated revenue, based on the number of projected attendees, should be factored into the total budget and request from State-of-the-Art Conference funds.

 - A signed letter from the Dean or Associate Dean stating that they have reviewed the conference proposal and support the conference.

-Proposals must be approved on the school/college/academic unit level before submission to the Office of the Senior Vice President for Academic Affairs and Provost.
+Proposals must be approved at the school/college/academic unit level before submission to the Office of the Senior Vice President for Academic Affairs and Provost.